deathcap/node-minecraft-ping/README.md

 }
 ```

 fe01 is a "legacy" ping but supported even on vanilla Minecraft 1.8.9 servers.
+It has been tested on
+1.4.4, 1.5.2, 1.6.4, 1.7.10, 1.8.9, and 1.9 snapshot. `ping_fe01` includes `MC|PingHost` for efficient
+1.6.4 pings as well.
+It does not support 1.3.2 and 1.2.5.

+## ping_fe

+`ping_fe` sends nothing more than a single 0xfe byte, and only returns `motd`, `playersOnline`, and
+`maxPlayers`.
+No protocol or game version.
+However it works even on 1.2.5 and 1.3.2.
+It will also
+work on 1.4.4, 1.5.2, and 1.6.4, but is noticeably slower than `ping_fe01`.
+On 1.7.10, 1.8.9, and 1.9
+it responds quicker, but still lacks the protocol information also returned in `ping_fe01`.

+## ping_fefd_udp

+    require('minecraft-ping').ping_fefd_udp({host:'localhost', port:25565}, function(err, response) {
+      console.log(err, response);
+    });

-Example response from `ping\_fefd\_udp`:
+Example response from `ping_fefd_udp`:

 ```javascript
 { worldHeight: 128,